rdkcentral/Lightning-SDK/docs/plugins/language.md

 ### Translations File

-By default, the Language plugin expects a file with translations in JSON format, called **translations.json**, which is located in the **static** folder of your App.
+An important prerequisite for using the Language plugin is a file with translations in JSON format, which is by default called **translations.json** and located in the **static** folder of your App.

+> It is important that you create this file before using the Language plugin.

 If you want, you can specify a different name and / or location for your translations file, or even host it on a remote CDN.
 You can configure this via the `static` method `language()` on **App.js**, by returning an object with a `file` and a